 Challenges to the Psychology of Religion

-A challenge to the psychologist of religion is providing psychological descriptions of religious persons.
+A challenge to the psychologist of religion is in providing psychological descriptions of religious persons.
 Before he can even begin a description he needs to have an idea of what the religious person is like, who he is, and how he is different from the non-religious person (5).
-However, such has proven challenging given motivations are not necessarily clear, and therefore often require a careful probing of the distinction between genuine religious motives and secondary motives.
-It is essentially a distinction between what one might say is a “true believer” who puts her heart and soul into her faith and the follower of religion who only pays lip service to its tenets for some other reasons.
+This has, however, proven challenging because motivations are not necessarily clear.
+This will often require a careful probing of the distinction between genuine religious motives and secondary motives.
+It is essentially a distinction between what one might say is a “true believer” who puts her heart and soul into her faith and the follower of religion who only pays lip service to its tenets for some other reason.
 How is the psychologist of religion meant to engage these dynamics in religious life?
-This obstacle is further enhanced given that the psychology of religion requires historical research and knowledge.
+This obstacle is further enhanced given that the psychology of religion requires historical knowledge.
 Providing a description of historical persons faces the same challenge when trying to distinguish between genuine motives and secondary religious motives.

 A second challenge, which has been a thorn in the side of many scholars of religion throughout the history of religious studies, is accounting for the diversity of the phenomena of religion.
-The psychologist of religion faces a field so diverse it is not possible to speak of religion at large.
-Instead one must speak of,
+The psychologist of religion faces a field so diverse it is not possible to speak of religion as a whole; Instead one must speak of,

 The Depth Dimension to the Psychology of Religion

-One cannot speak for long about the psychology of religion without eventually referring to depth psychologists such as Sigmund Freud and others who have provided theories of religion that look at the role of the human psyche.
+One cannot speak much about the psychology of religion without eventually referring to depth psychologists such as Sigmund Freud and Carl Jung, and others, who have provided theories of religion that look at the role of the human psyche.

-The depth dimension looks internally to the human being and not “out there” into the world or a transcendent reality (8) According to Freud’s critical representation of religion, the answer to the origin of religion and religious behaviour is found within the invisible realities of the subconscious and the Oedipus Complex.
-Although Freud viewed religion as a mental illness other depth psychologists such as Carl Jung believed religion to draw upon images and ideas that belong collectively to the human being.
+The depth dimension looks internally inside the person and not “out there” in the world or at a transcendent reality (8) According to Freud’s critical representation of religion, the answer to the origin of religion and religious behaviour is found within the invisible realities of the subconscious and the Oedipus Complex.
+Although Freud viewed religion as a mental illness, other depth psychologists such as Carl Jung believed religion to draw upon images and ideas that belong collectively to the human being.
 These images find expression within religion itself, as well as philosophy, folklore, mythology, and literature.
 Religion is thus not an unhealthy phenomenon but something representative of true humanity.
 The assumption nonetheless is that religion across human experience has to do with the mind and that by explaining the relationship between the mind and religion one will better understand religion itself and come to firmer answers as to why human beings are religious and believe what they do.